 A nurse leader is responsible and accountable for the provision of high-quality nursing care (International Council of Nurses, 2012; American Nurses Association, 2015).
 High quality care consists of more than what is measured in nursing outcomes; how the patient in care is met also influences the patient's satisfaction and thereby the patient's experience of care (Berkowitz, 2016).
 Caring ethics, considered the core of caring (Eriksson, 2010), should consequently be considered essential to good care.
-Good care is realized through a respectful, dignified and safe care that is evidence-based, financially viable and sustainable (cf. Salmela, Koskinen & Eriksson 2017).
+Good care is realized through a care is realized through a relationships through www.internationaljournalofcaringsciences.org respectful, dignified and safe care that is evidence-based, financially viable and sustainable (cf. Salmela, Koskinen & Eriksson 2017).
 At the same time, the nurse leader has to face the requirement of higher efficiency and productivity in social and health care (Kemppinen, Korpela, Elfvengren & Polkko, 2017).
 As a manager, the nurse leader should therefore combine and balance management and leadership processes to maintain an effective and efficient caring with a focus on beneficial patient outcomes.
-From a managerial leadership perspective, leadership entails relationships through the use of interpersonal skills to influence and motivate care personnel to do what must be done, in accordance with stated strategy (Yukl, 2013).
+From a managerial leadership leadership entails managing relationships through the use of interpersonal skills to influence and motivate care personnel to do what must be done, in accordance with stated strategy (Yukl, 2013).
 A manager is also required to allocate human, financial and material resources.
 The simultaneous focus on quality and efficiency can lead to ethical conflicts related to integrity (Orvik, Røsvik Vågen, Bihari Axelsson & Axelsson, 2015).